yonatanmgr/mathberet/README.md

 ## :handshake: Contributing

 We welcome any positive contribution towards our project's growth!
 Whether you choose to work on a [listed feature](https://github.com/yonatanmgr/mathberet#white_check_mark-features) or create a new one, your help is appreciated.
 Simply submit a Pull Request after adding your code.
 To ensure a smooth process, please review our `CODE OF CONDUCT` and read the `CONTRIBUTING` guidelines for further details on submitting pull requests.

+Make sure to visit Mathberet's [project](https://github.com/users/yonatanmgr/projects/2) to view our roadmap and plans, and our [wiki](https://github.com/yonatanmgr/mathberet/wiki/%F0%9F%8F%A0-Home) to read the documentation!

 ## :balance_scale: Liscense